 Any theory/classroom trainers who are not CDL holders must have audited or instructed that portion of the driver-training course that he/she intends to instruct.
 [Accepted.]

-Training provider ask:

-Please document the experience and qualifications of your instructional personnel.
-[Objective criteria for evaluating experience and qualifications welcome.]
+Suggested documentation: Reliable documentary evidence indicating driving and/or training experience of trainers (with personal information redacted); copies of CDL and/or applicable endorsements held by on-road trainers.

 TRAINING VEHICLES

-Vehicles must be in safe mechanical condition and those that are used for on road training comply with applicable federal/state/provincial safety requirements. ( 49 CFR, Part 396 )
+All training vehicles must be in safe mechanical condition.
+Vehicles used for on-road training must comply with applicable federal/state/provincial safety requirements. ( 49 CFR, Part 396 )

 Training vehicles must be in the same class (A, B, or C) and type (bus/truck) as those that the individual will be operating for their CDL skills test.
 [Accepted.]

-Training provider ask: [Provide attestation (if self-certified)/demonstrate (if third party certified)] that your vehicles comply with these requirements.
+Suggested documentation: DOT inspection reports for training vehicles in service at the time of the filing of the application and/or other documentation demonstrating that training vehicles meet the requirements set forth above.

 INSTRUCTION & CURRICULUM